joe-irving/axedrax/_posts/2021-03-19-pinnicle-pellets.md

 Drax Plc plan to buy further into the wood burning industry, by purchasing Pinnacle "Renewable Energy".
-This company log some of the last remaining old growth forests in British Columbia, to be burned at Drax Power Station in North Yorkshire.
+This company log some of the last remaining old forests in British Columbia, to be burned at Drax Power Station in North Yorkshire.

 They will be voting on this a the end of March, and remote votes must be in by